How, When, and Where?

 Again, you need to shop around and you ABSOLUTELY need to look for fine print.
 There are many buyers out there that either do not post the prices they pay for silver on their website or, if there are prices posted, the fine print shows that those prices are for a certain “minimum” amount.

 Be certain that the buyer has a clean Better Business Bureau report, contacts you with an offer BEFORE mailing a check, and is available online or by phone to answer questions and provide customer service.

-At the Silver and Gold Exchange, we are a Better Business Bureau Accredited, A Rated buyer with zero complaints.
+At the Silver and Gold Exchange, we are a Better Business Bureau A+ Rated buyer with zero complaints.
 We post our prices online on our Live Price Chart and offer a Best Price Guarantee which states we will beat any competitors written offer.

 Best of all, regardless of whether you decide to sell to us or not, we are here to answer any questions about silver you may have and help you make sure you are treated fairly and honestly.
 Please contact us anytime.

 Find out the current rates to sell silver.

-Silver and Gold Exchange accredited by the Better Business Bureau.
+Silver and Gold Exchange A+ rated by the Better Business Bureau.
 Our clients can have peace of mind knowing we hold ourselves to a higher standard of business practice.